MISTERSOFT/my-travel-way/README.md

 - Track user friends on the map

 ## In progress
-- Track user movement on the map
+- Create book containing user's places

 ## Done
 - Link the app to Firebase